Bug report #13231

 Now, when you "merge attributes of selected features", the dialog opens with all the merge attributes set to "skipped" by default.
 Would be better to keep some pre-filled fields as it was in previous releases and as it is when using "merge selected features" tool.

 Most of the times, you (I) just need to change few fields.
 We should not oblige the user to manually enter new value for all fields.
 If an user wants to change/skip all the fields or most of them, then he'll use the "Skip all fields" tool.

-#7 Updated by Nyall Dawson about 5 years ago
+#7 Updated by Nyall Dawson almost 6 years ago

 - Status changed from Reopened to Closed

 Now, when you "merge attributes of selected features", the dialog opens with all the merge attributes set to "skipped" by default.